e121016373/resourceMangementTool/README.md

    }
    ```

-3. Run the Web.API project
+3. Run the Web.API project (default might be IIS Express in the debugging options), click on the (green play button button dropdown and change to Web.API); to see more detail about the port settings go to the Web.API project and go to properties > launchSettings.json.
+Feel free to make any changes to the ports but make sure the changes are echoed in the Azure Active Directory ports as well.
-4. Visit [https://localhost:5001/users/all](https://localhost:5001/users/all), [https://localhost:5001/projects/all](https://localhost:5001/projects/all), [https://localhost:5001/locations/all](https://localhost:5001/locations/all) you should be getting a 401 unauthorized, this is expected
+4. Visit [https://localhost:5001/users/](https://localhost:5001/users/), [https://localhost:5001/projects/](https://localhost:5001/projects/), [https://localhost:5001/locations/](https://localhost:5001/locations/) you should be getting a 401 unauthorized, this is expected
-5. To ensure the database is connected, navigate to the LocationsController (Web.API>Controllers>LocationControllers) and comment out the [Authorize] attribute, now run the Web.API project again and visit [https://localhost:5001/locations/all](https://localhost:5001/locations/all), you should be getting the locations data back; the same can be done to test for the other controllers
+5. To ensure the database is connected, navigate to the LocationsController (Web.API>Controllers>LocationControllers) and comment out the [Authorize] attribute, now run the Web.API project again and visit [https://localhost:5001/locations/](https://localhost:5001/locations/), you should be getting the locations data back; the same can be done to test for the other controllers

 ### Configure the Client